mahlqvist/mahlqvist/README.md

 Thank you for visiting my GitHub profile!

-- 💻 I’m a Python enthusiast and I'm curious about anything that has to do with data
+- 💻 I'm curious and passionate about python and math
-- 🐱‍👤 I’m currently introducing myself to the world of artificial intelligence in Python
+- 🐱‍👤 I'm currently studying to become a python developer
 - 🕹️ My favorite game is World of Warcraft
 - 🎬 My favorite movie is The Matrix
-- 📺 My favorite tv-show is Travelers
+- 🥁 My favorite band is Kiss
 - 🌌 Fun fact: Neutron stars can spin at a rate of 600 rotations per second
-- 🥋 When not coding I'm passionate about training and wellness
+- 🥋 When not coding I'm thinking about my code

-_"Amateurs practice until they get it right.
-Professionals practice until they can't get it wrong."_
+_"Empty your mind, be formless.
+Shapeless, like water."_